-You may elect a cash lump sum or a single life annuity if you have your spouse's consent.
-You must provide the Fund Office with your spouse's written consent within 90 days before payment may be made.
+If you are married, you may elect a cash lump sum or a single life annuity if you have your spouse's consent.
+You must provide the Fund Office with your spouse's written and notarized consent within 90 days before payment may be made.
+Please note that once your annuity payments begin, you may not make a change to the form of benefit.